awsdocs/amazon-redshift-developer-guide/doc_source/r_CEILING_FLOOR.md

 ## Arguments<a name="r_CEILING_FLOOR-arguments"></a>

  *number*
-DOUBLE PRECISION number to be rounded\.
+The number or expression that evaluates to a number\.
+It can be the SMALLINT, INTEGER, BIGINT, DECIMAL, FLOAT4, FLOAT8, or SUPER type\.

 ## Return type<a name="r_CEILING_FLOOR-return-type"></a>

-CEILING and CEIL return an integer\.
+CEILING and CEIL return the same data type as its argument\.

+When the input is of the SUPER type, the output retains the same dynamic type as the input while the static type remains the SUPER type\.
+When the dynamic type of SUPER isn't a number, Amazon Redshift returns a null\.

 ## Example<a name="r_CEILING_FLOOR-example"></a>